-The apartments will feature 10ft to 13ft-high ceilings and high-end finishes such as European custom cabinetry with soft-close doors and drawers, and quartz countertops.
+The apartments will feature 10ft to 13ft-high ceilings and high-end finishes such as European custom cabinetry with soft-close doors and drawers and quartz countertops.
 All the rooms will have engineered wood floors, while bedrooms will feature luxury carpets.
-Other features will include walk-in closet space, bigger private balconies, Bosch and Thermador appliances, and full-size washer and dryers.
+Other features will include walk-in closet space, bigger private balconies, Bosch and Thermador appliances, as well as full-size washers and dryers.

 The residential tower will also include a green roof, a business centre, a spa and a 7,000ft² fitness centre with locker rooms, yoga rooms and showers.
 An amenity deck is also part of the tower and will feature a resort-style pool, lounge area with seating and grilling stations, and cabanas.